Murashige and Skoog Medium (MS Media)

 - Micronutrients Stock Preparation: This stock preparation typically includes different components:

-- Vitamin Stock Preparation: This stock is prepared by using following components:
+- Vitamin Stock Preparation: This stock is prepared by using the following components:

 - All the principal components are mixed in 50ml distilled water and then stir the solution gently.
 Pipette out 1ml solution for Murashige and Skoog medium They must be instantly added after autoclaving to carefully save it from excess burning heat.